Kandarp05/fast-jump/README.md

 ## Usage

 `fj` is designed to work with a shell wrapper function to change your directory automatically.
+The program prints the directory to `stdout`, the wrapper function then changes your directory to that directory.

 ### Shell Wrapper (Bash / Zsh)

 Add the following function to your `~/.bashrc` or `~/.zshrc`:
 ```bash
 function fj() {
     local target_dir